keyranova/stickytoolbar/README.md

 Have a large amount of content in your wysiwyg editor and hate having to scroll up to use the toolbar buttons?
 This is trying to solve that.

 ### Versions:
-- latest version if for TinyMCE 5
+- latest version is for TinyMCE 5
 - version 1.2.0 is form TinyMCE < 5

 ### Options: